VidyaV1993/Embedded-Systems-SW-Development/Real-Time-Systems-using-FreeRTOS/5.Aperiodic, Sporadic Jobs/readme.txt

 	- If not, solve this problem without alter the functionality of any task
 	- What is the response time of the aperiodic task?
 	- Provide a screenshot of the running system

+Programming Assignment Answers

+1. Is the system fast enough to handle all aperiodic tasks?
+Why?
+Ans: No, the matrix task is consuming most of the CPU time and the priority of aperiodic task is less than matrix task.

+2. If not, solve this problem without alter the functionality of any task
+Ans: This can be solved by making the priority of both the tasks equal.

+3. What is the response time of the aperiodic task?
+Ans: Response time of the aperiodic task is around 2 seconds.
+This can be improved by increasing the priority.

+4. Provide a screenshot of the running system
+Ans: Run the application RTOSDemo.exe attached in this folder to see the results.